 The Plaintiff informs us that she later filed a lawsuit in state court against the same defendants for breach of contract and tortious interference with contract, and prevailed on a motion to dismiss.

-The slander and libel attorneys at DiTommaso♦Lubin have represented businesses and consumers in defamation lawsuits for decades, practicing throughout the greater Chicago area and Mid-West regions, including Illinois, Indiana, Iowa, and Wisconsin.
+The slander and libel attorneys at Lubin Austermuehle have represented businesses and consumers in defamation lawsuits for decades, practicing throughout the greater Chicago area and Mid-West regions, including Illinois, Indiana, Iowa, and Wisconsin.
 We assert the rights of plaintiffs who have suffered damages due to unlawful defamation, and we defend clients against allegations of defamation by competitors or others.
-Please contact us today online, at (630) 333-0000, or at (877) 990-4990 to schedule a confidential consultation with a member of our team.
+Please contact us today online, at (630) 333-0333, or at 630-333-0333 to schedule a confidential consultation with a member of our team.

 Related Blog Posts: